Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Alma Vidals about 3 years ago
+Alma Vidals over 3 years ago

 I support ERES because it is the small school where my oldest son graduated and I currently have my youngest daughter, the teachers and all the staff are very kind to everyone and the academic level is higher than the schools near my home.
 They shouldn't close because ERES is one of the schools in my neighborhood where they help children a lot.